 How long does it take to get divorced?

 It is very difficult to predict how long it will take for a divorce to go to Judgment.
-There is a minimum time period of 90 days after the Return Date.
-Generally, the more issues which are being contested, the longer it will take.
-Ultimately, if an agreement is not reached, the case will be tried before a Judge, and this will take the longest, due to the limited availability of Judges and the large number of divorce cases pending in the judicial system.
+In most cases, there is a minimum time period of 90 days after the Return Date.
+Generally, the more issues which are being contested the longer it will take.
+Ultimately, if an agreement is not reached, the case will be tried before a Judge, and this will take the longest due to the availability of Judges and the large number of divorce cases pending in the judicial system.

 Can one spouse object to, or prevent, a divorce from happening?

-No. If one spouse wants a divorce and the other spouse does not, there will be a divorce; however, the process will likely be more time consuming and difficult if one spouse is refusing to cooperate with the process.
+No. If one spouse wants a divorce and the other spouse does not, there will be a divorce; however, the process will likely be more time consuming and difficult if one spouse is not cooperating in the process.

 What is the difference between a Limited Contested and a Fully Contested case?